 Prompt:

-Input text given to an AI model to generate a response.
+The user’s question or instruction given to an AI system to generate a response.

 Prompt Chaining: